 Diversity Visa Timeline

-For those lucky enough to be selected for the diversity visa program, results are typically announced in early May each year.
+For those lucky enough to be selected for the Diversity Visa Program, results are typically announced in early May each year.
 After selection, winners must submit a green card application within a specific timeframe.

 How to Speed Up the Green Card Process